Skip to main content

 About

-Derek Van Berkel is Assistant Professor of Data Science, Geovisualization and Design.
+Derek Van Berkel is Associate Professor of Data Science, Geovisualization and Design.
 His research examines the human dimensions of land-cover/land-use change and ecosystem services at diverse scales.
 It aims to use spatial analysis and geovisualizations of social and environmental data and spatial thinking to develop solutions for today’s most pressing environmental challenges.
 Within this growing body of interdisciplinary work, he leverages social theory, big data, machine learning, spatial-temporal computer modeling (e.g. agent-based and cellular automata) and spatial statistics.
 This work addresses critical domains including (i) landscape management (e.g. weighing tradeoffs between ecosystem services); (ii) conservation and recreation planning (e.g. identifying special and valued places); and (iii) development of sustainable and resilient communities (e.g. health and well-being of communities).

 Publications